python4astronomers/python4astronomers/source/core/core.rst

    does NOT make a copy::

      b = a[3:6]
-     print b
+     b
      b[1] = 100
-     print a
+     a

    However if you do arithmetic or boolean mask then a copy is always made::

      a = arange(4)
      b = a**2
      a[1] = 100
-     print a
+     a
-     print b    # Still as expected after changing "a"
+     b    # Still as expected after changing "a"

 Fit the background
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^